HISTORY

 It’s a very creative and social home and it’s energy is moved one G E N E R A T I O N to the next …

-… a W A T C H M A K E R, his Wife and young child lived her back in 1753 along with a jewellery, his Wife and small child.
+… a W A T C H M A K E R, his Wife and young child lived here back in 1753 along with a jeweler, his Wife and small child.
 The Children’s S P I R I T S still remain in the house.
 They are very inquisitive and giggly but are chaperoned by a young L A D Y who is approximately 13 years of age.

 Currently the house now houses my T I N Y ethical jewellery shop on the ground floor and then in the attic S P A C E is where I deliver my holistic retreats and Cacao Blessings so the house is well used indeed.